 Like our other itineraries, FastPass+ plays a big role.
 We have our guide to FastPass+ at Hollywood Studios that we will essentially be following throughout this plan.
-Getting the first FastPass ahead of time (60 days if you’re staying on-site, 30 days off-site) is one of the most important steps in this plan so that you can experience the new Toy Story Land with minimal waits.
+Getting the first FastPass ahead of time (60 days if you’re staying on-site, 30 days off-site) is one of the most important steps in this plan so that you can experience Toy Story Land with minimal waits.

 There are many different factors that go into a theme park day, so we do have to keep this plan somewhat general.
 I don’t know how busy the park will be when you visit, whether you were able to reserve the FastPasses we suggested, where you are staying, etc. What I do assume in this itinerary is that you are spending the full day inside of the park, getting there before the gates open and leaving after the park closes.
 Frankly, you should be able to get everything done in Hollywood Studios regardless of most factors.
 I would recommend staying on-site at Disney World as you are able to reserve FastPasses further in advance and the transportation is simpler.
 If you are extremely Hollywood Studios focused (you shouldn’t be) and the budget allows, staying at the Yacht or Beach Club, Boardwalk Resort, Swan & Dolphin or Caribbean Beach Resort would be ideal.
 If not, don’t worry.
 Just get to the park before opening one way or another.
 On to the plan!